|

 expressing great satisfaction.
 These therapies (other than acknowledged

-“placebo effect” aspects) would seem to have no basis for their functioning,
+“placebo effect” aspects) would seem to have no basis for their functioning, if biological systems such as the human body were exclusively biochemical and neurological systems with no interspersed and surrounding

 biophysically active medium—aether, “orgone,” etc. However, the line